gmponos/guzzle-log-middleware/README.md

 # Guzzle Logger Middleware

-This is a middleware for [guzzle](https://github.com/guzzle/guzzle) that will help yougi automatically log every request and response using a PSR-3 logger.
+This is a middleware for [guzzle](https://github.com/guzzle/guzzle) that will help you automatically log every request and response using a PSR-3 logger.

 The middleware is functional with Guzzle 6.